 You can use the ‘Social Review’ directory for creating product reviews that get targeted traffic from the search engines.

-To my surprise, this method actually works because I’ve seen a number of ‘LL’ social reviews on the 1st page of Google.
+Because I’ve seen a number of social reviews on the 1st page of Google for various opportunities.

-GOOD: Product affiliate links get rotated so every reviewer gets a fair crack at generating sales and commissions.
+GOOD: Product affiliate links get rotated, so every reviewer gets a fair crack at generating sales and commissions.

 As a previous member of ‘IBO’ and ‘GML’, I had ZERO success with both shoddy platforms.

 Unfortunately, members will award crappy programs with 5 stars just to pad their pockets with affiliate commissions.